psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ```bash
 elk@stack:/etc/logstash/conf.d$ tail -f /var/log/logstash/logstash-plain.log
 ```
 If you have tried to start logstash, you can now stop it by `sudo systemctl stop logstash.service`.
-Because we are referencing geoip and a different non-standard grok pattern in our logstash configs, which we haven't installed yet, you'll see through logstash-plain.log that the logstash will not boot well.
+Because we are referencing `geoip` and a different non-standard grok pattern `match =>` in our logstash configs, which we haven't installed yet, you'll see in `/var/log/logstash/logstash-plain.log` that logstash will not boot well.

 ### MaxMind GeoIP database
 Download and extract the MaxMind GeoIP database: